-- Ensure all workers comply with the Occupational Health and Safety Act and all applicable regulations, standards, codes and company rules. - Ensure implementation of company rules through conducting evaluations on a regular basis. - Ensure written standard company rules and site-specific rules are visibly posted on the safety board inside site office trailers and made available to workers at an accessible location. - At the time of worker Orientation, the Health & Safety Coordinator/Supervisor / Foreperson shall review the standard company rules and site-specific rules with the new employee.
-Rules will be provided in the Orientation presentation and will be presented verbally to ensure that rules are clearly explained in a way that is understood. - Comply with the Occupational Health and Safety Act and all applicable regulations, standards, codes, standard company rules and site-specific rules. - Additional responsibilities include those that are outlined in Element 1.6 within this manual as it pertains to document and record control.
+- Ensure all workers comply with the Occupational Health and Safety Act and all applicable regulations, standards, codes and company rules. - Ensure implementation of company rules through conducting evaluations on a regular basis. - Ensure written standard company rules and site-specific rules are communicated, visibly posted on the safety board inside site office trailers and made available to workers at an accessible location. - At the time of worker Orientation, the Health & Safety Coordinator/Supervisor / Foreperson shall review the standard company rules and site-specific rules with the new employee.
+Rules will be provided in the Orientation presentation and will be presented verbally to ensure that rules are clearly explained in a way that is understood. - Ensure that Company Rules are communicated to all workers, subcontractors and visitors during sitespecific orientation. - Comply with the Occupational Health and Safety Act and all applicable regulations, standards, codes, standard company rules and site-specific rules. - Ensure - Additional responsibilities include those that are outlined in Element 1.6 within this manual as it pertains to document and record control.

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1